 SCPA will integrate wellness activities across the entire school setting, not just in the cafeteria, other food and beverage venues and physical activity facilities.
 SCPA will coordinate and integrate other initiatives related to physical activity, physical education, nutrition and other wellness components so all efforts are complimentary, not duplicative, and work towards the same set of goals and objectives promoting student well-being, optimal development and strong educational outcomes.

-All school-sponsored events will adhere to the wellness policy guidelines.
-All school-sponsored wellness events will include physical activity and healthy eating opportunities when appropriate.
+Other opportunities that promote physical activity and wellness include, the student garden club and utilization of the discovery trail: nature walk, bird watching, snow shoeing, cross country skiing, our school marathon, etc. School-sponsored events held during the school day will adhere to the wellness policy guidelines.